skip to content

 Each member of the FNZ Group which is a data controller may share your personal data with:

-• Third parties which we use to maintain this website, analyse website use, maintain our contact database and assist us with marketing and market research.
+• Third parties which we use to maintain this website, analyze website use, maintain our contact database and assist us with marketing and market research;

 • Third parties to comply with any requests made to us by law enforcement or regulatory bodies and where we are required to do so by law or in connection with legal proceedings.

-Transfers of personal data to countries outside the UK and/or European Economic Area (EEA) for the purposes of European and/or UK data protection laws
+Transfers of personal data to countries outside the UK and/or European Economic Area (EEA) and/or Switzerland

-For the purposes of UK and/or European data protection laws (where applicable), your personal data may also be processed outside the UK or EEA when we use suppliers who have global operations, including, as part of our recruitment process.
-Some of the suppliers we use to provide candidate information, skills assessments, testing, and HR systems, are based outside the UK and/or EEA.
+For the purposes of UK/EU/Swiss data protection laws (where applicable), your personal data may also be processed outside the UK/EEA/Switzerland when we use suppliers who have global operations and/or international data hosting.

-Where required by UK and/or European data protection laws, when we transfer personal data outside the UK or EEA, we will ensure that there are adequate safeguards in place to protect your personal data.
-Generally, these safeguards will take the form of UK or EU approved standard contractual clauses, unless the supplier has ‘binding corporate rules’ in place within the supplier’s organisation.
+When we transfer personal data to third parties who might operate and/or store data outside of the UK/EEA/Switzerland, we ensure that there are adequate organizational, technical and legal safeguards in place to protect your personal data.
+Generally, legal safeguards will take the form of UK or EU or Swiss adequacy decision, including the EU/UK/Swiss-US Data Privacy Framework (DPF) or approved Standard Contractual Clauses (SCCs), unless the supplier has ‘Binding Corporate Rules’ (BRC) in place within the supplier’s organization.

 Automated decision making